christophermayfield/thesisprogress/dailythoughts.md

 #February 22nd, 2019

 I went through Sam Altman's blog on How To Be Successful again today.
 I was shocked how little I actually do in my life.
+Now, I want to change my work habits in order to be a more successful person.